brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 *   If ADoT is among the supported transports, the TLSA record for the name server is obtained, and used for verification of the TLS certificate when making the TLS connection.

 # Signaling Support and Desire for ADoT

+The following presume some new OPT sub-types, to be added to the IANA action section or to be split out as separate drafts.
+The sub-type mnemonics are "ADOTA" (available) and "ADOTD" (desired), each with an enumerated set of values and mnemonic codes.
+Respectively those are: "Always", "Upon Request", and "Never"; and "Force", "If Available", and "Never".

 ## Server Side Support Signaling